Plan Your Visit

 DTR Galleries present KOZO

-On view beginning April 5
+On view April 5 - 26

 Kozo’s journey began at the age of 17 when he first picked up a tattoo needle.
 Since then, he has honed his craft, turning his bedroom into an intimate creative space where he experimented with different styles and techniques.
 Now based in New York City, Kozo has revolutionized the tattoo artistry, attracting a global following that includes celebrities like Justin Bieber, Katy Perry, and Ruby Rose.
 Despite his meteoric rise to fame, Kozo remains grounded in the fundamentals of traditional artistry, infusing his minimalist designs with rich narratives that speak to the human experience.
 He is inspired by the work of Old Masters like Rembrandt and Van Gogh, as well as the avant-garde.
 Kozo continues to push the boundaries of his art, exploring themes like architecture, sculpture, and more.